stenio123/azure-vault-terraform/Azure-Secrets-Engine/README.md

 ### Hashicorp Vault
 Standing up and unsealing a Vault server is outside the scope of this guide.
 Instructions can be found here https://github.com/hashicorp/vault-guides/tree/master/operations/provision-vault

-... but if you really want, you can start a quick dev server in your local machine:
+... however if you really want, you can start a quick dev server in your local machine:
 1. Download Vault https://www.vaultproject.io/downloads.html
 2. Unzip and run
 ```